Holic75/KingmakerRebalance/README.md

 - Evangelist Cleric archetype,
 - Primal Bloodline Wildblooded Sorcerer archetype,
 - Untamed Rager Barbarian archetype,
-- Nature-Bonded Magus Magus archetype.
+- Nature-Bonded Magus Magus archetype,
+- Ninja class (implemented as rogue archetype).

 Regarding skald mechanics: it is different from pnp in the fact that it allows other classes to stack their rages (with bonuses and rage powers)